 1. Vehicular Left

 The vehicular left is the most fundamental method of how to turn on a bicycle or how to take a turn on a motorcycle.
-With this strategy, you look for a space in traffic to ensure you don’t collide with any moving cars.
-After that, you indicate oncoming automobiles so that you may shift to the leftmost lane.
-Finally, once the road is free, you continue to turn left.
-When drivers desire to turn left, even vehicles, buses, and mini-trucks do it.
-However, as a bike rider, you must exercise more care since you are more exposed to accidents than drivers of four-wheeled vehicles.
+With this approach, you scan the traffic for a gap to make sure you don’t hit any moving vehicles.
+Then you signal to cars approaching from the front so you can move to the leftmost lane.
+When the route is clear, you finally proceed to turn left.
+Even cars, buses, and small lorries shift left when drivers want to.
+However, bike riders need to be more cautious because they are more likely to be involved in collisions than users of cars and other four-wheeled vehicles.

 When changing lanes, always look over your shoulder; give a left-turn bike signal with hand gestures or eye contact; move to the left, and turn.
 It is thought to be the quickest and most predictable method of how to make a turn left since most cars wait for persons turning left from the left-hand turn lane before proceeding.
 It is often seen while approaching a junction when the traffic light is green.